National Assembly of Pakistan: List of Assemblies

-Members of National Assembly
+Members of the National Assembly

 Qualifications

 The Constitution of Pakistan lists several requirements for members of the National Assembly in Article 62.

 The constitution also details several disqualifications in Article 63, which include mental instability, insolvency, criminal conviction and accepting dual-citizenship or relinquishing Pakistani nationality, among others.
 Furthermore, candidates found to have opposed Pakistan's ideology or worked against the integrity of the country, after its establishment in 1947, are disqualified.